qcscine/molassembler/ISSUE.rst

   contexts: Fast at run-time, slow at compile-time.
 - It may be caused by a compiler bug, in which case finding out where the issue lies is largely impossible

+New observations:
+- It must be a mixture of both effects.
+Execution at compile-time is slower, but algorithmic improvements at low levels has marked impact on compile time too!
+  Focussing on often-repeated code learned from run-time profiling allows me to compile in the results for symmetries of size 6 in 15 mins.